 - It’s been said, that the one constant in life is change.
 However, in the world of marketing, it can be argued that the one constant is…mobile.
 The topic of mobile was a consistent thread throughout sessions at this event.
 Whether it applies to mobile website loading time, combating app fatigue, or the importance in understanding mobile data, one thing is clear.
 Mobile is still a major force in marketing and a topic worth paying attention to.

 - Upon wrapping up this event, one session that really stood out to us was on the topic of “Maneuvering GDPR and the California Privacy Act”.
 This was a lively conversation around the lessons marketers have learned one-year into GDPR and how retailers are preparing for the California Consumer Privacy Act which is taking effect January 2020.
 Surprisingly, most retailers were just starting to prepare or had not begun their preparation.
-To learn more about some of the facts around CCPA check out our list of top resources for getting to know California 2020.

 In their best summit ever, the CohereOne 2019 Catalog and Integrated Marketing Summit did not disappoint.
 Nearly 300 direct marketers gathered in Philadelphia this past April for three days packed with content and discussions focused on integration, cohesiveness and disruption.